 Everyone loves animals.
 Local zoos or farms would allow you to keep the kids in a limited area while still giving them the ability to explore.
 You will need to visit the area before the hunt to make sure your list covers the animals available for photos.

 For an animal scavenger hunt, you might provide silhouettes for them to interpret and find the animal that match.
-You might give them words for the animals.
-Instead of naming the animals, you might want to define the animals differently by age, family group or habitat.
+You might give animal names.
+Instead of naming the animals, you define the animals differently by age, family group or habitat.
 Brainstorm ways to incorporate animals into a scavenger hunt.

 8. Art and sculpture.